astrowp/docs/local-install.md

 It provides language support for .astro files.
 This extension is powered by the Astro language server.

 [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub)
 It allows you to quickly browse, search, edit, and commit to any remote GitHub repository directly from within Visual Studio Code.
-Open any GitHub repository directly from GitHub — no cloning or local repository required.
+You can open any GitHub repository directly from GitHub — no cloning or local repository required.

 [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)
 It enhances the Tailwind development experience by providing Visual Studio Code users with advanced features such as autocomplete, syntax highlighting, and linting.